Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

 \subsection{Quantitative Results}

 Prior to analysis, we excluded trials in which participants failed to make a decision within 20 seconds.
-After filtering, we retained 248 trials in \mapAI, 247 in \mapnoAI, 237 in \ARAI, and 237 in \ARnoAI, out of 1024 (32 participants $\times$ 32 trials).
-We first tested for normality using the Shapiro-Wilk test.
+After filtering, we retained 248 trials in \mapAI, 247 in \mapnoAI, 237 in \ARAI, and 237 in \ARnoAI, out of 1024 (32 participants $\times$ 32 trials). \carton{For each measure, trials were aggregated by participant and conditions being analyzed.} We first tested for normality using the Shapiro-Wilk test.
 Results indicated that accuracy, point error, and AI reliance significantly violated the assumption of normality, whereas time and confidence did not.
 Accordingly, we used repeated-measures ANOVA ($\alpha = .05$) to assess the significance effects on time and confidence; then, post-hoc pairwise comparisons were conducted using Holm-Bonferroni corrections.
 For accuracy and point error, we used Aligned Rank Transform (ART) ANOVA~\cite{Wobbrock2011ART} to test significance and use ART-C~\cite{Elkin2021ART_C} for post-hoc contrast testing.
-To compare AI reliance on \mapAI and \ARAI, we used Wilcoxon signed-rank tests.
+To compare AI reliance in the \mapAI and \ARAI conditions, we used Wilcoxon signed-rank tests.